sajume/magoware/README.md

 ### Before you start, make sure you have these prerequisites installed:

- * PostgreSQL 9.4 or MySQL, MariaDB, SQLite and MSSQL
+ * PostgreSQL 9.4 or MySQL, MariaDB, SQLite and MSSQL (If using Mysql please use v-5.7.31)
  * Redis Server
  * Node.js 10.0.0 and up